 “(a) The Washington Convention and Sports Authority shall issue, subject to the availability of funds, grants or contracts to nonprofit entities to use to provide cash assistance to District residents who are otherwise excluded from District and federal aid related to COVID-19.
 To qualify for cash assistance from grants or contracts awarded pursuant to this section, a District resident shall:”.

-Sec.
-7153.
-Section 47-1803.02(a)(2)(JJ) of the District of Columbia Official Code is amended to read as follows:

-“(JJ) Cash assistance for excluded workers given pursuant to grants awarded by the Washington Convention and Sports Authority in 2020, 2021, and 2022.”.

 SUBTITLE H. COUNCIL PERIOD 24 RULE 736 AND OTHER REPEALS

 Sec.
 7161.
 Short title.